sandrooliveira/github-explorer/README.md

 # Github Explorer

-> With this academic project you can search for GitHub repositories and see their information
+> With this academic React project you can search for GitHub repositories and see their information

 ## Installation